netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/nsicapprofile_module.rst

       Name of the action to perform if the Vserver/Server representing the remote service does not respond with any response within the timeout value configured.
 The Supported actions are

-      \* BYPASS - This Ignores the remote server response and sends the request/response to Client/Server.
+      \* \ :literal:`BYPASS`\  - This Ignores the remote server response and sends the request/response to Client/Server.

                  \* If the ICAP response with Encapsulated headers is not received within the request-timeout value configured, this Ignores the remote ICAP server response and sends the Full request/response to Server/Client.

-      \* RESET - Reset the client connection by closing it.
+      \* \ :literal:`RESET`\  - Reset the client connection by closing it.
 The client program, such as a browser, will handle this and may inform the user.
 The client may then resend the request if desired.

-      \* DROP - Drop the request without sending a response to the user.
+      \* \ :literal:`DROP`\  - Drop the request without sending a response to the user.

       .. rst-class:: ansible-option-line